nvquanghuy/lazydb/README.md

 print $random_name;
 ```

-In summary, pick one of the following functions to query data effectively:
+**In summary**, pick one of the following functions to query data effectively:
 * `query_select`
 * `query_select_manualkey`
 * `query_row`